Regression-Games/RegressionDocs/docs/studios/unity/unity-sdk/in-editor-replay.md

 # Replaying Bot Behaviors in the Unity Editor

-Bots running on Regression Games preserve all states and actions they receive and perform for later playback within the editor.
+Bots running on Regression Games save all states observed and actions sent, which can be used in the editor for playback.
 This feature, combined with our validation framework, allows you to find and debug specific errors within your game.

 ## The Bot Replay Pane